 *Limited Access is the designation given to programs that require additional admission requirements that are more selective than general admission requirements.
-These may include the following: increased total GAP and test scores; additional courses and prerequisites; and auditions and portfolios.
+These may include the following: increased total GPA and test scores; additional courses and prerequisites; and auditions and portfolios.

 Should any guarantee be denied, students have the right of appeal.
 Each state university and community college shall make available established appeal procedures through the respective articulation officers.

 The Articulation Agreement designates the Associate in Arts degree as the transfer degree.
 The Articulation Agreement governs the transfer students from Florida public community colleges in the State University System.
 The agreement addressed GENERAL ADMISSION to the university and PROGAM ADMISSION.

 Community college A.A. degree holders will be granted admission to one of eleven (11) state universities, but not necessarily to limited access programs.
 Upon transferring to a state university, A.A. degree graduates will be awarded at least 60 credit hours towards the baccalaureate degree.
 The university catalog in effect the year the A.A. degree student first enrolled at the community college will remain in effect for the student’s program, provided the student maintains continuous enrollment as defined in that catalog.